Emmiesa/Moderation/README.md

 A fork of https://github.com/RisasDev/StaffMode.
 I didn't add anything new to be honest.
-It's just a recode and more customizable.
+It's just a small "recode" and more customizable.